Yuvaramesh/Chatbot-with-Gemma-Model/README.md

 # Chatbot-with-Gemma-Model

-This repository contains an end-to-end Question and Answer (Q&A) system built using Google Gemma.
+This repository contains system built using Google Gemma.
 The project leverages Google's Gemma for natural language understanding and processing, providing accurate answers to user queries.

 ## Features